merces/bashacks/doc/source/filesystem.rst

 bh_hashes
 ---------

-Generate md5 message digest of file or list of files,
+Generate md5 message digest of file or list of files.

 .. note::